 The terms “cable assembly” and “wire harness” are often used interchangeably, but they aren’t separate terms for the same product.
 They are unique products with entirely distinct manufacturing processes, and sourcing cable assemblies from a specialized wire harness manufacturer (or vice versa) will invite some struggles.

 Knowing the difference between a cable assembly and wire harness can help you understand your manufacturing needs and guide your search for a right-fit supplier.
+For more details on custom cable assemblies in particular, read our manufacturer’s guide to custom cable.

 The primary physical difference between a cable assembly and wire harness comes down to the complexity of their layout.
 Cable assemblies are typically point-to-point, single connector cables which sometimes include loopbacks or multiple legs but don’t involve any advanced layout.